isc-konstanz/lories/doc/contributing/code.md

 ### The basics

-Contributors to lori use GitHub's pull requests to add/modify its source code.
+Contributors to lories use GitHub's pull requests to add/modify its source code.
 The GitHub pull request process can be intimidating for new users, but you'll find that it becomes straightforward once you use it a few times.
 Please let us know if you get stuck at any point in the process.
 Here's an outline of the process:

-- Create a [GitHub issue](https://github.com/isc-konstanz/lori/issues) and get initial feedback from users and maintainers.
+- Create a [GitHub issue](https://github.com/isc-konstanz/lories/issues) and get initial feedback from users and maintainers.
   If the issue is a bug report, please take a look at how to [report bugs](bugs).
-- Obtain the latest version of lori: Fork the lori project to your GitHub account, ``git clone`` your fork to your computer.
+- Obtain the latest version of lories: Fork the lories project to your GitHub account, ``git clone`` your fork to your computer.
 - Make some or all of your changes/additions and ``git commit`` them to your local repository.
 - Share your changes with us via a pull request: ``git push`` your local changes to your GitHub fork,